Thanks to Karin Dahlin Kretz for the lagoon action pics!

 There are also buses from Mui Ne to Phan Rang, as well as possibility to arrive by bus or train from Ho Chi Min city.

 If you’re considering bus I recommend vietnambustickets.com.
-It’s in English and Shina and her team will take good care of your booking (and I earn a small commission).
+They have bus services directly to My Hoa lagoon.
+It’s in English and Shina and his team will take good care of your booking (and I earn a small commission).

 If you arrive in Phan Rang, and don’t have your own bike or car, the only way of getting to the lagoon is by taxi which takes about 25 minutes and costs around 300,000 Dong.

 Wind & Weather

 One thing is for sure.
 Phan Rang is windy!
 I’ve been to few spots with this consistent wind outside of Brazil, where the wind greets you in the morning and still keeps going when you go to bed.
 Bring small kites in the 6 – 10m range.

 From December to March/April a NE side to cross-shore wind delivers wind almost every day.
 During my stay it was also cloudy the first week and the wind would sometimes hit the 30 – 40 knots mark and be rather gusty.
 With no sun and strong wind it can be pretty cold in the evenings and also when out riding, so bring both jumpers and some neoprene.
 A 3/2 shorty should be enough for most of us.